In which Dish reminisces about a tempestuous ex as she falls hard for a King Charles Cavalier with infuriatingly large, beautiful brown eyes.

 Over the next six months he occasionally called or sent a text.
 "How’s the rock?" he’d ask.
 "I imagine it’s getting dark under there."

 When we finally had dinner, in late October, we fell hard for each other.
 We began an intense and exciting long-distance relationship that involved trains, planes and automobiles.
-We were both starting new jobs that required extensive travel (his global), and he also had kids with issues.
-We’d travel hours to catch each other for a dinner and a night, then part and do it again — often last minute — days or weeks later.
-It couldn’t last, but our hearts broke when we finally realized after a couple of exhausting, exhilarating years, that it wasn’t going to work.
+We were both starting new jobs that required extensive travel (his global), and he also had difficult relationships with his grown kids from a previous wife.
+We’d travel hours to catch each other for a dinner and a night, then part and do it again — often last minute — weeks later.
+When we were together, we enjoyed each other, but we weren’t together enough to build something.
+And, alas, more importantly, I “couldn’t help but notice” (as they say) that his personal history was a destruction zone of failed romantic and familial relationships.
+It couldn’t last, but our hearts broke when we finally realized after an exhausting, exhilarating year, that it wasn’t going to work.

 I thought of Alexander for the first time in a while last month as I drove away from Kingly Cavaliers with a five-month old puppy jerryrigged into the seatbelt on the passenger side next to me.